^ To Top

 If you are an engineering teacher who is interested in establishing research in engineering education, often, a good way to start is to reflect on your own teaching experience and your students' learning experience.
 Reflecting on your teaching may help you come up with research topics close to your teaching practice and experiences.
 For example, if you are teaching a large class, you may want to examine the effectiveness of the pedagogy which you applied in your class to engage students.
 By reflecting on your teaching, you will not just come up with good research topics for engineering education, you will also be able to enhance your course, your curriculum using innovative and appropriate pedagogies and become an excellent engineering teacher.
 Your teaching will be back up with evidence from different sources.
 Thus, teaching and learning and the scholarship of teaching and learning in engineering education should come hand in hand.
 This is known as a research-teaching nexus.

-If you are unsure how to start your research in engineering education or would like to discuss with someone, email Dr. Cecilia Chan for a consultation to get some advice at cecilia.chan@cetl.hku.hk.
+If you are unsure how to start your research in engineering education or would like to discuss with someone, email Prof. Cecilia Chan for a consultation to get some advice at cecilia.chan@cetl.hku.hk.

 Some points to consider when conducting Engineering Education Research